gbmhunter/Sauron-Cpp/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.0.3.0 2013/07/25 Completed digital GPIO/analog functionality for Sauron-Tester class.
+v3.0.4.0 2013/08/01 Modified 'Free Heap Space' debug message so it made more sense.
+FreeRTOS metrics now uses the new uxTaskGetSystemState() function. v3.0.3.0 2013/07/25 Completed digital GPIO/analog functionality for Sauron-Tester class.
 Changed default state for GPIO.
 Fixed some includes. v3.0.2.0 2013/07/25 Sauron-Port.hpp now looks for PSOC (add via -D PSOC compiler flag) to be defined to include device.h.
 Fixed some includes. v3.0.1.0 2013/07/25 Changed incorrect '.h' includes to '.hpp'.